J2R2-Studios/alternadevstudio.com/memory-bank/activeContext.md

 ### Docker-Based Development

 The use of Docker Compose for Directus, PostgreSQL, and Minio has simplified the local development setup.
 This approach ensures consistency across development environments.
+The Makefile's `dev` and `shutdown` targets handle starting and stopping Docker containers, while the `reset` target handles cleaning and setting up the environment.

 ## Current Challenges